The 10 Cheapest Places to Live in Oklahoma

 Show more

-Altus's 73521 zip code has a median home value of $107,429, the 8th-cheapest market in the state.
+Altus's 73521 zip code has a median home value of $107,429, the 8th-cheapest housing market in the state.
 Forecasts project a -0.3% change in home values in the next year.

 The median property tax per household in Altus is $976.
 It's the 22nd-cheapest market by tax rate in Oklahoma.